The Paradigm design system

 At a Glance

 As GivingData scaled to serve 99,000+ users, we needed a better way to design, build, and grow.
-Paradigm — our first design system — was the foundation we created to bring consistency, speed, and accessibility to a rapidly evolving product suite.
+Paradigm, our first design system, was the infrastructure we created to bring consistency, speed, and accessibility to a rapidly evolving product suite.

 Challenges

-As GivingData's platform grew to support thousands of users across hundreds of foundations, it became clear that we needed more than just new features; we needed a strong foundation.
+As GivingData's platform grew to support thousands of users across hundreds of foundations, it became clear that we needed more than just new features; we needed a strong underlying system.
 Without a comprehensive design system, we were facing some big hurdles:

 Role

-I led the creation of Paradigm from the ground up — defining design principles, building a shared component library, and documenting accessibility standards.
+I led the creation of Paradigm from the ground up:

 This wasn’t just about picking colors and buttons.
 It meant partnering with engineers, product managers, and leadership to make sure Paradigm worked for everyone, across every corner of the platform.